(infusio MICROTEA DEBILIS)

 Foamy urine and swelling (edema) are two signs of proteinuria that become more evident as the disease progresses.
 Excess protein can cause the urine to foam in water.

+Patients with edema should have salt and water restrictions.
 If left untreated, it can lead to more serious kidney problems and the kidneys can even stop working.

 In formula for weight loss, fat burners and body building supplements; some companies are substituting caffeine with Microtea debilis.